hero@2.jpg

 Entry fees are tax-deductible!

-This is a fun, exciting novice race for wellness and for charity!
+This is a fun, exciting novice race for wellness and charity!
 Perfect for a company team-building program, great for corporate PR, and a wonderful way to kick off your summer!
 Come race on our beautiful lagoon race course in Foster City!

 Rules